Joyce Aluoch: Private career

 In 1974, Aluoch was appointed as a District Magistrate II (Prof.) in the Kenyan Judiciary.

 After the 1982 coup attempt, the then Kenyan President Daniel Toroitich arap Moi embarked on repressing perceived political dissidents.
-This was achieved by police brutality, arbitrary arrests and long detentions without trial, torture in the infamous Nyayo House basement cells and sham trials where the accused were sentenced to Jail.
-Joyce Aluoch was a magistrate in several such trials convicting several political dissidents key among them Onyango Oloo.
+This was achieved by police brutality, arbitrary arrests and long detentions without trial, torture in the infamous Nyayo House basement cells and sham trials where the accused were sentenced to prison.
+Joyce Aluoch was a magistrate in several such trials convicting several political dissidents, key among them Onyango Oloo.

 In 1993 Aluoch became a Judge of the High Court.
-Until her appointment as a Judge of Appeal in December 2007 she was the most Senior Judge of the High Court, handling civil, criminal, commercial and family law cases.
+Until her appointment as a Judge of Appeal in December 2007.
+She was the most Senior Judge of the High Court, handling civil, criminal, commercial and family law cases.

 She established and served as Inaugural Head of the Family Division of the High Court and simplified litigation in Family Law matters in line with the principles of 'just, quick and cheap'.

 Judge of the International Criminal Court, 2009

 Aluoch was elected to the International Criminal Court in 2009 from the African group of states and her nine-year term expired in 2018.
 She served as the presiding judge of Trial Chamber IV, which heard the cases of Abdallah Banda and Saleh Jerbo.

-As presiding judge of Pre-Trial Chamber I, Aluoch was assigned with the situations in Côte d'Ivoire, Democratic Republic of the Congo, the cases of Saif al-Islam Gaddafi (Libya), Ahmad al-Mahdi (Mali) and the Gaza flotilla raid.
+As presiding judge of Pre-Trial Chamber I, Aluoch was assigned with the situations in Côte d'Ivoire, Democratic Republic of the Congo, the cases of Saif al-Islam Gaddafi (Libya), Ahmad al-Mahdi (Mali) and the 2010 Gaza flotilla raid.
 In a 2015 majority decision of the Pre-Trial Chamber I, she joined her fellow judge Cuno Tarfusser – with Judge Péter Kovács dissenting – in requesting ICC Prosecutor Fatou Bensouda to reconsider her decision not to investigate the Gaza flotilla raid on 31 May 2010.
 Between 2009 and 2016, she served as member of the trial chamber for the case of Jean-Pierre Bemba, the first case in which the ICC has found a high official directly responsible for the crimes of his subordinates, as well as the first to focus primarily on crimes of sexual violence committed in war.

+In 2022 she was appointed deputy chairperson of the Judicial Reform Committee of South Sudan (JRC).

+The JRC was launched by the Government of South Sudan on 28 July 2022 to review laws, and to advise on judicial reforms and restructuring of the judiciary.